hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 <img  border="1" src="img/hpp-install-2.png"/>

-Choose install and the HostPathProvisioner will be be installed:
+Click the "**Create**" button and the HostPathProvisioner will be be installed:

 <img  border="1" src="img/hpp-install-3.png"/>